-There is a Preceptor Payment Program administered through the PostMD Office.
+A Community Preceptor Funding Program is administered through the PostMD Office.
 Funds are received through an agreement with the MOHLTC.
 Community doctors may be entitled to a maximum of \$1,000 per learner, per 4-week block.
 Payments are distributed quarterly.
 You must have a Faculty Appointment to be renumerated.
 Please note that payments are received only for supervision of UofT medical students, not visiting students.
 Please see Appendix 8 for further details.